Making coloured sand is actually REALLY easy!

 - Food colouring dye.
 I used this Queen food colouring but I’ve heard this is a good alternative outside of Australia.

 - Sand (any sand would work but white is best)

 - A cloth that you don’t mind coloured or destroyed.
 We used an old tea towel

 How to make coloured sand

 1. Add some sand to a bowl

 2. Fill the bowl with water until the sand is all wet.
 It shouldn’t be runny, just wet.

 3. Add the food colouring to the bowl and mix until you have an even colour.
 You will need a good amount of food colouring.
 The more you add the darker your sand will be.

-4. Scoop the sand out onto the tray covered in a tea towel (or what ever you’ve decided to use).
+4. Scoop the sand out onto the tray covered with a tea towel (or whatever you’ve decided to use).
 The colouring does seep through the material, so if you’re using a tray that could get stained, I’d put plastic in between the tray and the material.

 5. Do step 1-4 to make as many colours as you would like.
 We used red, blue, green and yellow but if you mix the colouring in the bowl you can get heaps of different colours and shades.